-Trevin E. Sims is a Partner in Lozano Smith's Los Angeles office and leads the firm’s public safety practice.
+Trevin E. Sims is a Partner in Lozano Smith's Los Angeles and San Diego offices and leads the firm’s public safety practice.
 He serves as general and special counsel to public education agencies in a wide variety of areas including:

 - School safety

 - Brown Act, Public Records Act and Conflict of Interest Law

 - Governance and Inter-governmental relations

 - Charter schools

 Mr. Sims has particular experience and expertise in school safety-related issues, including safety planning, violence prevention, threat assessment, and crises management.
 Over his career, his practice has also touched on virtually every other area of public education law, including special education, student discipline, classified and certificated employee discipline, and school district reorganization.

 Mr. Sims is a frequent author of Lozano Smith Client News Briefs, and his articles are frequently published by state-wide organizations.
 His recent article Concealed Weapons on Campus Requires Careful Consideration was published by ACSA.